ladijeevansai/Automatic-object-border-detection/README.md

 https://pypi.org/project/rembg/

-➡️Now we draw an outline easily as it doesn’t have any background now.
+➡️Then I drew an outline easily, as the image doesn’t have any background now.

-➡️finally superimpose the object outline over the main image
+➡️finally I superimposed the object outline over the main image